 5 Can Plan

 The name of the game right now seems to be working on keeping the grocery, supply, and gas budgets as low as possible and becoming as self-sufficient as you can be.
 One of the best ways to do this is to ensure you have stocked up on food and supplies, especially on any essential items you regularly use.
 You never know what life will throw at you and having at least a small stock up of the things you regularly use can help give you the time to process and plan, and hopefully carry you through those times of need.
-Just like the old adage, “One is none, two is one, and three is where you want to be.”
+Just like the adage, “One is none, two is one, and three is where you want to be.”

 Canned goods can beat the stock market.

 Stocking up can help save you money, especially during high inflation times like this.
-A favorite food item of ours we found this last spring was $1 per can, and two days after we bought some, we found that the same item went up to $1.08 per can.
+A favorite food item of ours we found this last spring was $1 per can, and two days later, the same item went up to $1.08 per can.
 Today, it is $1.36 per can.
 That is a 36% increase in three short months.
 The joke this year has been that if you want to beat the stock market you should buy a can of green beans (or any other canned food items) as even in a good year, you would be hard-pressed to find those kinds of returns in the stock market.
 Some items will also rotate when they go on sale, so if you buy extras when they are on sale, that could help get you by for a period until hopefully, that item can go on sale again.
 This can be a great way to save money.

 Easy Stock-Up Methods